mideind/GreynirSeq/src/greynirseq/nicenlp/examples/constituency_parsing/README.md

 The docker container can be also be located on dockerhub (`docker pull mideind/neural-parser`).
 To load the saved image into docker use:

 ```
-docker load neural-parser.iso
+docker load -i neural-parser.tar
 ```

-The input to the parser is a text file (`${INPUT_FILE}`) where each line contains a tokenized sentence that will be parsed.
+The input to the parser is a text file (`${INPUT_FILE}`) where each line contains a sentence that will be parsed.
 The output file will be located in `${OUTPUT_DIR}/output.txt` .
 To run the parser use the following:

 ```